Whether you're hiring a dedicated QA team for the first time or replacing an existing vendor, ThinkSys deploys in 3–7 days with zero ramp-up gaps.

-We embed experienced QA leads and testers directly into your sprints, covering manual testing, automation, performance, and security coverage as needed.
+We embed experienced QA leads and testers directly into your sprints, covering all aspects of software testing(manual, automation, performance, and security coverage as needed ).
 You get measurable KPIs, clear SLAs, and a proven 30-day onboarding plan that starts delivering results from week one.

 ThinkSys Leadership